 Struggling to upload your SVG file to your WordPress site?
 A simple update to your function.php will do the trick.

-Curious how to add your SVG file or one from online, such as from Font Awesome, on your Squarespace website?
-Hint: use the code block.
+Curious how to add your SVG file or one from online, such as from Font Awesome, to your Squarespace website?
+Hint: Use the code block.

 Have you tried using vector images (SVGs) in PowerPoint?
-Converting to shapes lets you adjust colors from within PPT, which is perfect for logos and icon sets.
+Converting to shapes allows you to adjust colors directly within PPT, which is ideal for logos and icon sets.

-Need to scale up or scale down your SVG?
-Don’t forget that you can set the reference point of your vector image to scale from whatever corner or anchor your prefer.
+Do you need to scale up or scale down your SVG?
+Don’t forget that you can set the reference point of your vector image to scale from whatever corner or anchor you prefer.